axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/toggle-switch/README.md

 The function-valued attribute `onChange` can be used as a callback prop for React and other frameworks.

-The callback function signature is `callBackFunction(nativeChangeEvent)`.

-## Events

-A `change` event is fired on the component itself.
-The event bubbles and is cancellable.
-Its `detail` property contains this object: `{active}`, where the meaning of active is as defined above for the same-named property.

 The "onChange" handler will receive a synthetic event of the following structure:

 ```js